anbrjohn/Misc/poet_assist.md

 """Scans a text to find 'poetry possibilities.'

-That is, for all combinations of words in text {T}, this returns all words {W:W⊂U}  that rhyme (share a rime) with word {R:R⊂T}
+For all combinations of words in text {T}, this returns all words {W:W⊂U}
+that rhyme (share a rime) with a word in the text {R:R⊂T}
-while also being synonymous with another word {S:S⊂T}, output in the format (R, S, [W1, W2, ...
+while also being synonymous with another word in it {S:S⊂T}, output by the function full_find as a list of tuples in the format (R, S, [W1, W2, ...
 Wn]).

+For words with multiple possible pronunciations, this searches through all pronunciations.
+eg: synonymous with "sturdy" and rhymes with "route" --> "stout"
+     synonymous with "shrewd" and rhymes with "route" --> "astute"

-For words with multiple possible POS (eg: "record"), applies the NLTK tagger and searches only for words with the same POS.
+Additionally, for words with multiple possible POS, this applies the NLTK tagger and searches only for words with the same POS.
-For words with multiple possible pronunciations, searches through all pronunciations. eg: route + sturdy = stout, route + shrewd = astute
-"""
+eg: synonymous with permit (v) and rhymes with "hate" --> "tolerate"
+     synonymous with permit (n) and rhymes with "hate" --> ∅"""

 import nltk
 from collections import defaultdict